 5. History of the building

 Familiarise yourself with the history of the building and keep a file of every development as years go by.
-Things like warranty, roof installation records, repairs and all maintenance documentation should be kept in a file.
+Things like warranty, roof installation records, repairs, and all home insurance documentation should be kept in a file.
 This information will make it easier for you to keep up to date with regular repairs.

 6. Check the insulation